thisismydemo/thisismydemo.github.io/content/post/2024-07-25-deploying-azure-stack-hci-os-using-canonical-maas.md

 However, we have an UnattendTemplate2022.xml file located in the repository we've cloned, which we will use for now.
 Copy this UnattendTemplate2022.xml file and rename it to UnattendTemplateHCI.xml.

-Here is an example of the UnattendTemplateHCI.xml file I am using:
+Here is an example of the UnattendTemplateHCI.xml file that can be used.
+However, I have recently switched to using customer PowerShell scripts:

 ```powershell
 <?xml version="1.0" encoding="utf-8"?>